- A Vocabulary for Sleep

 The most important controllable risk factor for stroke is controlling high blood pressure.
 Blood pressure of 140/90 or higher can damage the arteries that supply blood to the brain.

-Septicemia is the clinical name for blood poisoning.
-It is a medical emergency and requires urgent medical treatment.
+Septicemia is the clinical name for blood poisoning by bacteria.
+It is a medical emergency and needs urgent medical treatment.

 - Signs and Symptoms of Stroke